-- Provide feedback on the draft Strategy visit the website for options on how to give your feedback - Increase your awareness of coastal hazard prone areas - review the State coastal hazard mapping and the updated Coastal Hazard Adaptation Strategy mapping - Review the adaptation pathway for your local beach/area and provide feedback on the proposed actions - 4.
-Consider the top tips for a resilient home (visit the website for the fact sheet) - Contribute to the stewardship of our coastline by protecting our dunes and coastal vegetation.
+- Increase your awareness of coastal hazard prone areas - review the State coastal hazard mapping and the updated Coastal Hazard Adaptation Strategy mapping - 2.
+Familiarise yourself with the actions outlined in the adaptation pathway for your local beach or area - 3.
+Consider the top tips for a resilient home (refer to Fact Sheet 7) - Contribute to the stewardship of our coastline by protecting our dunes and coastal vegetation.
 You can also get involved in citizen science projects or local catchment care group.